timschmidt/blackjack/README.md

 4. Download and install emscripten toolchain from: https://emscripten.org/docs/getting_started/downloads.html

+5. export RUSTFLAGS="--cfg=web_sys_unstable_apis"

-5. Run 'cargo build --release --target wasm32-unknown-emscripten' to build for WASM target
+6. Run 'cargo build --release --target wasm32-unknown-emscripten' to build for WASM target

-6. From the same folder, run `cargo run --release --bin blackjack_ui` to launch Blackjack.
+7. From the same folder, run `cargo run --release --bin blackjack_ui` to launch Blackjack.

 ### Usage
 Some minimal usage instructions.
 Please do note that these can and will change frequently during early development: